Ulster Rugby: 2017–18 - the "basket case" season

-2018–present – rebuilding under Dan McFarland
+2018–24: the Dan McFarland years

 For the 2018–19 season Dan McFarland was brought in as the new head coach.
 Jared Payne, Tommy Bowe, Andrew Trimble and Chris Henry all retired, and Charles Piutau left for Bristol Bears.
 Out-half Billy Burns was signed from Gloucester, prop Marty Moore from Wasps, flanker Jordi Murphy from Leinster, and utility back Will Addison from Sale Sharks.
 Prop Eric O'Sullivan, wing Robert Baloucoune, centre James Hume, fullback Michael Lowry and flanker Marcus Rea all made their debuts from the academy.
 Ulster finished the season as quarter-finalists in the Champions Cup, and semi-finalists in the Pro14, losing to Glasgow Warriors.
 Rory Best and Darren Cave retired at the end of the season.
 Centre Stuart McCloskey was Player of the Year for the second time.

 Lock Iain Henderson was named captain for the 2019–20 season.
 Ulster were again quarter-finalists in the Champions Cup, going out to Toulouse, and reached the final of the Pro14, losing to Leinster.
 Centre Stewart Moore and wing Ethan McIlroy made their debuts from the academy, and scrum-half John Cooney was Player of the Year for the second time.

-The 2020–21 season was shortened by the Covid-19 pandemic, and games were played behind closed doors.
+The 2020–21 season was shortened by the COVID-19 pandemic, and games were played behind closed doors.
 Ulster finished second in Conference A of the Pro14, but failed to make the knockout stages of the Champions Cup and were entered into the Challenge Cup.
 They progressed to the semi-finals, where they were beaten by Leicester Tigers.
 The season's final competition was the Pro14 Rainbow Cup, pitting the Pro14's European teams against the four South African teams who were leaving Super Rugby.
 Ulster's form in this competition was poor, and they finished tenth in the European pool.
 Marcell Coetzee cut short his contract and left for the Bulls before the end of the season.
 Academy players Cormac Izuchukwu, Nathan Doak, David McCann, Callum Reid and Aaron Sexton all made their senior debuts this season.
 Lock Alan O'Connor was Player of the Year.